NA980593/Guardian-Eye/README.md

 The platform aims to:

-- Provide teens with immediate alerts if they are targeted by a sextortion attempt
+- Provide teens with immediate alerts if they are targeted by a sextortion attempt.
 - Offer educational resources to help both teens and their guardians understand the risks and how to prevent them.
 - Facilitate secure and confidential communication for teens to report incidents and receive professional support.

 ---

 ## Key Features
-1. **SMS Monitoring**: Scans incoming messages for harmful or coercive content
+1. **SMS Monitoring**: Scans incoming messages for harmful or coercive content.
-2. **AI Analysis**: Uses the Gemini API to detect suspicious language patterns
+2. **AI Analysis**: Uses the Gemini API to detect suspicious language patterns.
-3. **Real Time Alerts**: Notifies the child of potential threats and provides immediate advice
+3. **Real-Time Alerts**: Notifies the child of potential threats and provides immediate advice.
-4. **Guardian Notifications**: Alerts parents or guardians if a risk is detected
+4. **Guardian Notifications**: Alerts parents or guardians if a risk is detected.
-5. **Safety Tips**: Offers guidance on how to handle sextortion attempts securely
+5. **Safety Tips**: Offers guidance on how to handle sextortion attempts securely.
+6. **Real-Time Chat Application**: Teens can securely communicate with their guardians or counselors via an integrated chat feature, report incidents, and receive instant advice in a confidential and safe environment.
+7. **Room-based Chat System**: Allows users to join specific rooms dedicated to different types of issues or support topics, ensuring appropriate conversations and guidance.

 ---